aws-samples/aws-securityhub-to-slack/README.md

     + Select **Create custom action**.
     + Then in the Create custom action pop up, specify the action name, description and ID then choose OK to create the action.

-   **Parameters with values to fill out in Create Custom Action
+   **Use these values to fill Create Custom Action parameters .

     **Name**: Send to Slack
     **Description**: This custom action sends selected findings as channel in a Slack Workspace **Custom action ID**: SendToSlack